jjgrainger/PostTypes/docs/post-types/modify-columns.md

 }
 ```

-## Hide Columns
+## Remove Columns

-To hide columns pass the column slug to the `hide()` method.
+To remove columns pass the column slug to the `remove()` method.
 For multiple columns pass an array of column slugs.

 ```php
 use PostTypes\PostType;